Hwankamm/CompetitionReview/README.md

 # Competition Review

-Review of Competitions, my solutions, winner's code, or new trial with different algorithms
+### Review of Competitions.
+My solutions, winner's code, or trials with new algorithms are uploaded.